C2SM/icon-vis/README.md

 ### Plotting Derived Variables

 If you want to plot derived variables, psyplot requires that the new variable has the correct coordinate encoding.
 These need to be set by you.
-For example, if you create a variable `delta_t`, based on temperature calculated on the cell center, then you must set:
+For example, if you create a variable `delta_t` on your dataset `ds`, based on temperature calculated on the cell center, then you must set:

 	ds.delta_t.encoding['coordinates'] = 'clat clon'